Last Updated on 14 January 2026 by Cycloscope

 Save the Rivers, an interview about so-called clean energy in Borneo

-The word “Borneo” evokes myths of lush rainforests, strange and dangerous animals, and populations of fascinating costumes… all true, until some time ago.
+The word “Borneo” evokes myths of lush rainforests, strange and dangerous animals, and populations in fascinating costumes… all true until not so long ago.

-While the topic of palm oil was also extensively addressed by the Western media, the issue of hydropower is still unknown to most people, though the threat it poses is not much smaller.
+While the topic of palm oil was also extensively covered by Western media, the issue of hydropower remains largely unknown to most people, though the threat it poses is no less significant.

 Check also